evanca/quick-portfolio/projects/embodied_sonification/embodied_sonification.md

 **Research Methods:**
 **Software Engineering/Product Development**

 The project applied empirical research methods and involved many rounds of evaluation.
-It involved both user-centric HCI methodologies and more traditional psychological experiments designed to guage users judgements of stimuli.
+It involved both user-centric HCI methodologies and more traditional psychological experiments designed to gauge users judgements of stimuli.

-to determine the best appraoch for mapping data to sound in order to communicate information about the original data to a listener or user.
+to determine the best approach for mapping data to sound in order to communicate information about the original data to a listener or user.

 <img src="images/page2.png?raw=true"/>